 Prof Mark Lake

-Mark completed his BSc (Hons) at Loughborough University, before studying for a MSc at Penn State University, followed by a Doctorate in Biophysics at the University of Guelph, Canada.
+Professor Lake completed his BSc (Hons) at Loughborough University, before studying for a MSc at Penn State University, followed by a Doctorate in Biophysics at the University of Guelph, Canada.
 He has worked with the US Olympic Training Centre in Colorado Springs.
-Mark’s research interests include Biomechanics of the Human Body, with a particular emphasis on reducing lower limb injury and enhancing performance during sports; sports shoe research, which involves testing for performance and protection; and re-visiting and improving the methods used in biomechanics research.
+Professor Lake's research interests include Biomechanics of the Human Body, with a particular emphasis on reducing lower limb injury and enhancing performance during sports; sports shoe research, which involves testing for performance and protection; and re-visiting and improving the methods used in biomechanics research.

 There is a sense of achievement when you see the students develop their skills in the laboratory and become competent, independent researchers.
 The high employability of graduating students is also particularly satisfying.
 Commercial companies, hospitals and academic institutions repeatedly approach me for more applications from our graduates.

 This programme is based in the City Campus.
 You will have unique access to a wide-range of biomechanical equipment including: multiple force platforms, four 3D motion capture systems, wireless EMG, high speed video cameras, ultrasound, isokinetic dynamometry and the latest analysis methods and software (e.g. Visual 3D, SIMImotion).
 You will have access to our dedicated Movement Function Research Laboratory which was established to assess movement function, dysfunction, and rehabilitation with a focus on movement re-training.

 - a minimum 2.1 honours degree in physiotherapy, physical sciences, sport or another relevant discipline which has a substantial biomechanics component at level 6

 - IELTS 6.5 (minimum 5.5 in each component

 Other international requirements